 We wanted to create a very short and intense film.
 The question during the editing was about the balance between the image sources.
 We worked with editor Maeva Issico to recreate the rhythm of a day in the kitchen —the increasing tension, pauses, and accelerations— with three points of view at the same time.
 With the music, the key was to find the perfect rhythm, even if it meant deleting a single frame.

-Realistic, cold-tinted scenery of kitchen is normally not something we think of when waiting for our food, but Stephane succeeds at presenting the bleak surroundings as a place where magic happens.
+Realistic, cold-tinted scenery of kitchen is normally not something we imagine the most when waiting for our food, but Stephane presents the bleak surroundings as a place where everything begins.

 The line between chef and food disappears the moment he touches the ingredients.
 But was there ever any?

 Do you have a video you think we should feature, or is one of your friends a talented filmmaker?
 Submit your work at email@example.com for a chance to be featured in our Video of the Week series!

 Chiara was born and raised in the neighbourhood of Petržalka in Bratislava.
 Besides studying Marketing Communication at Comenius University, she happens to be an observer, mostly through the lens of a camera.